TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ## All features within my game    :video_game:

-The following sections below will explain all features I have implemented withing the guidance of tutorials online and people I collabed with.
+The following sections below will explain all features I have implemented withing the guidance of tutorials online and people I have collabed with.

 #### Sections
 | Section | Content |